 Friday June 13, the first day of the petrol tanker drivers’ strike.
 Saner types would probably be nestling deeper under the duvet rather than contemplating a 500-mile journey by Land Rover.
 Fortunately, I’m not even slightly superstitious (which is why this sentence doesn’t start with ‘luckily’).

 The drive over to the start of the LRO Real World test route reveals just how good this Disco automatic really is.
-The ride is extremely well-controlled and relaxing – so much so, that I have to get out to see if it’s fitted with ACE (Active Cornering Enhancement), which made its debut with the launch of the Discovery 2.
+The ride is extremely well-controlled and relaxing – so much so, that I have to get out and to see if it’s fitted with ACE (Active Cornering Enhancement), which took its bow with the launch of the Discovery 2.
 I’m surprised to find it isn’t there (it wasn't standard on all models).

 The Disco has covered only 60,000 miles in its seven-year, fully serviced life and it still feels fresh.
 The only thing I’m still not totally convinced by is the four-speed auto box, which doesn’t change up when you want it to.
 Even on a light throttle pressure, the engine sounds like it’s very busy (2200rpm) at 30mph through town.